 On average, what is the figure for the asking price of a house for sale in Clayton?

-Average price of houses for sale in Clayton
+The average asking price for the houses for sale in the city of Clayton

 |Average asking price (1 bed)||no relevant data for this city|